lynnfaraday/aresmush.com/tutorials/config/website.md

 * background.png - Used as a background image across the page title/header area.
 * box-bg.png - Used as a background behind the character profile and log pages.
 * jumbotron.png - Home page image.
+* favicon.ico and favicon-active.ico - The little icon that appears in a browser tab to identify the site.
+There are a number of [free generators](https://favikon.com/) that can make one from your image of choice.
+The 'active' version should either change colors or have a little indicator on it to indicate new activity.
+If you need help doing that, feel free to [ask](/feedback.html).

 {% note %}
 Some browsers (notably Chrome) are stubborn about reloading theme images right away.
 You may need to clear your image cache or try viewing it in private/incognito mode to see your images right after you've uploaded them.